Transcript: Anti-Inflammatory Effects of Purple Potatoes

-From a recent review on diet and inflammation by Dr. Leo Galland—who, actually used to be my doctor “Inflammation has recently emerged as an important aspect of the development of age-related infirmity and the major chronic diseases of industrialized societies, heart disease, diabetes, Alzheimers, cancer.
-And we have markers of inflammation now, which are easy to measure and give a sense of how much inflammation there is in our bodies, which is predictive for the development of some of these diseases.
+From a recent review on diet and inflammation by Dr. Leo Galland, who, when I was a kid, actually used to be my doctor: “Inflammation has recently emerged as an important aspect of the development of age-related infirmity and the major chronic diseases of industrialized societies,…heart disease,…diabetes, Alzheimer’s…,and…cancer.”
+And we have markers of inflammation now, like C-reactive protein, which are easy to measure, and give a sense of how much inflammation there is in our bodies, which is predictive for the development of some of these diseases.

-We know plant-based food in general have anti-inflammatory effects, particularly fruits and vegetables, but not all plant foods.
-From a 2010 review, extra virgin olive oil decreases inflammatory markers compared to corn oil, or nonvirgin oli, tomato juice helps, but raw tomatoes don’t appear to.
-Walnuts red wine, and flax meal work, garlic powder doesn’t.
-Mixed data on tea, but sweet cherries do indeed seem to decrease inflammation.
+We know plant-based foods in general have anti-inflammatory effects—particularly fruits and vegetables—but not all plant foods.
+From a 2010 review, extra virgin olive oil decreases inflammatory markers compared to corn oil, or non-virgin oil.
+Tomato juice helps, but raw tomatoes don’t appear to.
+Walnuts, red wine, and flax meal work; garlic powder doesn’t.
+Mixed data on tea, but sweet cherries do seem to decrease inflammation.

-There were a few new studies published in 2011 to add to this list, o ne showing that those eating just 4 servings of legumes a week—lentils, chickpeas, peas, or beans—dropped C-reactive protein levels a whopping 40% in two months.
+There have since been a few new studies to add to this list; one showing that those eating just four servings of legumes a week—lentils, chickpeas, peas, beans—dropped C-reactive protein levels a whopping 40% in two months.

-And then, apparently the first study ever to address the effects of potato consumption on oxidation and inflammation in humans.
-And not just any potatoes, there's all sorts of new varieties out there.
-First they looked at regular potatoes, white russet potatoes.
-One steamed potato a day for 6 weeks.
+First, though, they looked at regular potatoes, white russet potatoes.
+One steamed potato a day for six weeks.
 Inflammation, as measured by C-reactive protein levels in the blood, tended to go up.
-Next, potatoes with yellow flesh, did a bit better, but neither were significantly different than baseline.
+Next, potatoes with yellow flesh did a bit better.
+But neither were significantly different than baseline.
 Only purple potatoes, potatoes with purple flesh, significantly decreased inflammation.

-Combined withg the reduction in inflammation and DNA damage purple potatoes offer consumers an improved nutritional choice in potato consumption.
+Combined with the reduction in inflammation and DNA damage, purple potatoes offer “consumers an improved nutritional choice in potato consumption.”